ozankececioglu/z/README.md

 ### The hard way

-Download the `z.psm1` file and save it to your PowerShell module directory.The default location for this is `$env:USERPROFILE\Documents\WindowsPowerShell\Modules\z` (relative to your Documents folder).
+Download the `z.psm1` file and save it to your PowerShell module directory.
+The default location for this is `$env:USERPROFILE\Documents\WindowsPowerShell\Modules` (relative to your Documents folder).
 You can also extract it to another directory listed in your `$env:PSModulePath`.
+The full installation path should be `$env:USERPROFILE\Documents\WindowsPowerShell\Modules\z\z.psm1`.

 Assuming you want `z` to be avilable in every PowerShell session, open your profile script located at `$env:USERPROFILE\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1` and add the following line.